samueljackson92/tsp-solver/README.md

 # TSP Solver
 [![Build Status](https://magnum.travis-ci.com/samueljackson92/tsp-solver.svg?token=BaPtpk9DsGYbbzV8h1jS&branch=master)](https://magnum.travis-ci.com/samueljackson92/tsp-solver)

 Solving Travelling Salesman Problems with Genetic Algorithms.
 Originally for SEM6120.
+Documentation for this project is located in the doc/build/html folder.

 ## Installation
 Installation is easiest using the ```pip``` package manager.
 Python version 2.7.9+ automatically ship with ```pip```.
 If you're using an older version of Python you can find the installation instructions [here](http://pip.readthedocs.org/en/stable/installing/).